Did you know that approximately 42 percent of Americans now shop for groceries online to avoid unnecessary interactions in-store?

 Ads that address issues related to the pandemic have been more effective with consumers than business-as-usual ads to promote the brand reputation and perceived ad relevance.
 But consumers are over the generic “We’re in this together” rhetoric.
 Consumers want to feel seen and heard by the brands they support; they want their feelings to be acknowledged, and right now, many consumers are still feeling anxious and fearful about the current situation.

 Take a good hard look at what your customers have said about your brand over the past two years.
 Are you connecting authentically?
 Listen to what the customers say, then ask your team, “How can we take this feedback and be better?”
 Whether you can provide an immediate solution or not, how a brand responds to a customer’s feedback will determine if they’ll become a customer evangelist or a brand naysayer.
-Address customer concerns and feelings with empathy; a thoughtful response is more authentic than a play-it-safe generic response which often comes off disingenuous.
-Brands that can tastefully execute a call to action while addressing these feelings are the ones that will rise above their competitors this holiday season.
+Address customer concerns and feelings with empathy.
+A thoughtful response is more authentic than a play-it-safe generic response which often comes off disingenuous.
+Brands that can tastefully execute a call-to-action while addressing these feelings are the ones that will rise above their competitors this holiday season.

-A Mix of Positivity and Reality in Your Holiday Marketing
+A Mix of Positivity and Reality in Your Holiday Marketing Strategies

 People naturally want to move past obstacles and persevere in the face of adversity.
 Meet your customers where they’re at (keep it real) and paint a picture of the future through marketing messaging that speaks to this desire to move forward.
 The pandemic has undoubtedly changed our way of life, but people don’t want to hear the “we’re in this together” message anymore.
 Instead, brands should build positive associations around exploration, adventure, and celebrations to help consumers shake off the trauma of COVID.
 Presenting a hopeful outlook creates a positive brand association.
-Customers are ready to start getting back to a life they enjoy – which includes spending on things and experiences that bring them joy.
+Customers are ready to start getting back to a life they enjoy—which includes spending on things and experiences that bring them joy.

 Not only will this strategy get marketers through the holiday season, but it is also a strategy that will carry brands through the pandemic and beyond.